Go on a tour into Thailand’s remote Umphang Jungle

 You can choose between different end points in Thailand after your time in the jungle.

 Or you can end in the former capital of Sukhothai in central Thailand, or head back South to Bangkok for your onwards journey.
-Regardless if you head North or South, you can contact our Travel Advisors at New Road Guest House in Bangkok for help, inspiration and information for your next destination incl. how to go and where to stay.
+Regardless if you head North or South, you can contact our Travel Advisors in Bangkok for help, inspiration and information for your next destination incl. how to go and where to stay.

 You can read more about travelling in Thailand and what to expect here, Know Before you Go - Thailand.

 If you still have questions, or would like to know more about trekking in Umphang, please contact us.
 We will be happy to empty our backpack of knowledge into yours.
 We wish you a great trip to this remote and beautiful national park.